kaustavdm/opentok-video-embed-demo/INSTALL.md

 ### Setting up SSL

-WebRTC requires web applications to be served over a secure channel so this application needs to be hosted on HTTPS to participate in meetings.
-Since Heroku serves all applications on HTTPS, you don't need to worry about this if deploying to Heroku.
-Otherwise, consider setting up [nginx as a reverse proxy with SSL termination](https://www.sitepoint.com/configuring-nginx-ssl-node-js/).
+WebRTC requires web applications to be served over a secure channel so we will host this application  over HTTPS.
+We recommend using Heroku because it serves all applications over HTTPS.
+Alternatively, you can set up [nginx as a reverse proxy with SSL termination](https://www.sitepoint.com/configuring-nginx-ssl-node-js/).

 ### Debug